- Fulbright Awards

 Please note that not all Subject Test are available on each of the testing dates.
 The College Board, the administering body for the SAT, provides detailed information about SAT Subject Tests, including the testing dates that each Subject Test is offered.

 You may register for the SAT on the College Board website (only).
 The US-UK Fulbright Commission is not a testing centre and cannot register you for the test.
 Additionally, the testing sites will not be able to register you for the test, so please do not ring them.

 We have created a step-by-step guide to registering for the SAT.
-This guide is for the 2013-14 registration process.
 Please note, we have put this document together as a helpful guide.
 We cannot take responsibility for inaccuracies.
 (Updated guide for 2014-15 coming soon!)

 Please note if you are a US citizen and SAT registration fees would present a serious barrier to your college entrance, you may be eligible to apply for a fee waiver.